-How will having AEN affect my application?
+How will having AEN or being neurodiverse affect my application?

+It will not affect your application.
 You will apply in the normal way, but make sure you:

-- Tick the AEN box on the application form - Give as much detail as possible about your AEN and how it affects you - Tell us if you have an Educational Health Care Plan (EHCP) and enclose a copy of the EHCP - Tell us if you have access arrangements/exam concessions
+- Tick the AEN box on the application form - Give as much detail as possible about your AEN and how it affects you - Tell us if you have an Educational Health Care Plan (EHCP) and enclose a copy of the EHCP - Tell us if you have access arrangements/ exam concessions

-Sharing this information will not affect your chances of being interviewed, or being accepted onto a course.
+Sharing this information will not affect your chances of being seen, or being accepted onto a course.
 It will help us provide appropriate support through the application and interview process, to ensure your AEN does not disadvantage you.